junseoparkX/Personal-Library-Management/README.md

 - Track Reading Progress: Update the reading status of each book.
 - Remove a book from user's library: Remove books that user mistakely added or want to exclude from their wishlist.

+# Instructions for End User

+- **You can generate the first required action related to the user story "adding multiple Books to a Library" by** clicking the **"Add Book"** button in the main menu, entering the book’s details (title, author, genre, tag, and rating) in the **Add New Book** panel, and clicking **"Save"** to add it to the library.

+- **You can generate the second required action related to the user story "adding multiple Books to a Library" by** clicking the **"View Book List"** button in the main menu to display a list of all books currently in the library, including details such as title, author, genre, tag, rating, and reading status.

+- **You can update the reading status of a book by** clicking the **"Update Reading Status"** button in the main menu, entering the title of the book in the search bar, pressing **Enter**, and confirming the prompt to toggle the reading status between "Reading" and "Not Reading".

+- **You can search for a book in the library by** clicking the **"Search Books"** button in the main menu, entering a search term (title, author, genre, or tag) in the search bar, and pressing **Enter** to display matching books in the search results panel.

+- **You can remove a book from the library by** clicking the **"Remove Book"** button in the main menu, entering the title of the book in the search bar, pressing **Enter**, and selecting **Yes** in the prompt to confirm removal of the book from the library.

+- **You can locate my visual component by** navigating to the **"Trending Books"** section from the main menu by clicking the **"Trending Books"** button, which displays images of popular book covers alongside descriptions of each book.

+- **You can save the state of my application by** clicking the **"Save Library"** button in the main menu, which saves the current library data to a JSON file to preserve all added books.

+- **You can reload the state of my application by** clicking the **"Load Library"** button in the main menu to load the saved data from the JSON file and update the library with previously saved books.

 ## User Stories